-HE GARDEN STATE SYMPHONIC BAND
+THE GARDEN STATE

 The Garden State Symphonic Band can trace its history back to 1907 when it first emerged as the Goodwill Fife & Drum Corps, which, after a few short years, in 1910, became the Goodwill Fife, Drum & Bugle Corps.
 In 1920 it became the Goodwill Band, which , in 1958 changed its name to the Bay City Band.
 In 1967 the name was again changed, this time to The Garden State Symphonic Band, the name that the band operates under to this day.

-In recent years the band has performed in a number of different venues; e.g., the Garden State Arts Center, the State Theater in New Brunswick, the Clinton Museum, the Woodbridge Center Mall, the Twin Towers in the Highlands, in public schools in Perth Amboy & Edison, in Monmouth & Middlesex County parks, as well as in municipal parks in Perth Amboy, Sayreville, Carteret, Woodbridge, Matawan, South Plainfield, Edison, Keyport, and Madison Township.
+In recent years the band has performed in a number of different venues; including, the Garden State Arts Center, the State Theater in New Brunswick, the Clinton Museum, the Woodbridge Center Mall, the Twin Towers in the Highlands, in public schools in Perth Amboy & Edison, in Monmouth & Middlesex County parks, as well as in municipal parks in Perth Amboy, Sayreville, Carteret, Woodbridge, Matawan, South Plainfield, Edison, Keyport, and Madison Township.
 The band has been performing an annual series of free outdoor concerts in Perth Amboy, NJ, for well over 70 years.

-Band members are graduates of several of our most prestigious music conservatories; e.g., Julliard, The Manhattan School of Music, The New England Conservatory, The Curtis Institute, Oberlin, The Eastman School of Music, and The Mannes School, as well as major universities such as Penn State, Rutgers, & the University of Michigan.
+Band members are graduates of several of our most prestigious music conservatories; including, Julliard, The Manhattan School of Music, The New England Conservatory, The Curtis Institute, Oberlin, The Eastman School of Music, and The Mannes School, as well as major universities such as Penn State, Rutgers, & the University of Michigan.
 Many of them have performed with a number of major orchestras including the New York Philharmonic, the Metropolitan Opera Orchestra, the Boston Symphony, the Pittsburgh Symphony, the New Jersey Symphony, the New York City Opera Orchestra & the Brooklyn Philharmonic.
 They have also performed on Broadway for many of the most successful musicals of the past two decades.
-Several players have also worked in the bands of Buddy Rich & Louis Bellison as well as in the back-up bands of many of our most famous entertainers: e.g., Frank Sinatra, Andy Williams, Liza Minelli, Tom Jones, Peggy Lee, Engelbert Humperdinck, Sarah Vaughn, Vic Damone, Cleo Laine, Liberace, Lena Horne, etc.
+Several players have also worked in the bands of Buddy Rich & Louis Bellison as well as in the back-up bands of many of our most famous entertainers: including, Frank Sinatra, Andy Williams, Liza Minelli, Tom Jones, Peggy Lee, Engelbert Humperdinck, Sarah Vaughn, Vic Damone, Cleo Laine, Liberace, Lena Horne, among others.